eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## Step 2: Stub Out the Rule File

 In the `enforce-foo-bar.js` file, add some scaffolding for the `enforce-foo-bar` custom rule.
 Also, add a `meta` object with some basic information about the rule.

-All ESLint rules are objects that follow this structure.

 ```javascript
 // enforce-foo-bar.js